FrankC01/pysui/PYSUI_GRPC.md

-# Sui gRPC BETA
+# Sui gRPC Alpha

-MystenLabs gRPC Beta overview can be found [Here](https://docs.sui.io/concepts/grpc-overview).
+MystenLabs gRPC Alpha overview can be found [Here](https://docs.sui.io/concepts/grpc-overview).
 This change transitions from JSON RPC to gRPC.

 Note: MystenLabs/Sui gRPC is available on devnet, testnet and mainnet however; devnet has been unavailable lately.
 We recommend at least testnet for